Crowdestor is a platform where investors can invest in business, real estate, transport and startup projects from just 50 Euro.

 Liquidity and Automation

-Unfortunately, the Crowdestor platform has no auto-invest functionality and nor does it have a secondary market, which is a problem for liquidity.
+Unfortunately, the Crowdestor platform has no auto-invest functionality but it does have a secondary market.

 Reaction to the P2P Lending Platform Scams